 Does your kitten seem more hyper than others?
 You may just have a breed of cat that is, by nature, more active and playful than most.
 These breeds include:

-How Can You Calm Down an Energetic Kitten?
+The 5 Ways You Can Calm Down an Energetic Kitten

 It probably seems like an impossible feat when your kitten has the zoomies and is literally climbing the walls, but there are ways you can help your overactive kitten chill out just a bit.
 Try utilizing one (or more!) of these methods to help your tiny feline calm down.